-A short circuit journey from Brisbane offering daily world heritage guided walks in the Australian Gondwana rainforest, Main Range, Girraween, New England and Oxley Wild Rivers National Parks.
-An unsurpassed range of scenery and protected habitats from open woodlands to sub-tropical and snow gum forests at 1564m, before descending to the beaches of the Pacific Ocean and Cape Byron – 7 days departing Brisbane
+A short 7 day tour from Brisbane offering daily guided walks in the Australian World Heritage Gondwana rainforest, Border Ranges, Girraween, Bald Rock, New England and Oxley Wild Rivers National Parks.
+Massive monoliths, gorges and ravines, waterfalls and wildlife.
+An unsurpassed range of scenery and protected habitats from the snow gum forests at 1564m, over untracked wilderness to the beaches of the Pacific Ocean and Cape Byron – 7 days departing Brisbane

-Single Supplement not available.
+Single Supplement part available.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 4.

 2020 prices available and bookings received from mid 2019.
 Register now for advanced releases.

 You’ll return to Brisbane through the intensely beautiful big rivers and “rainbow country” preferred by today’s alternative life-stylers seeking life enhancing energy and environment.

 Have you completed this tour?
 Click here to submit a review!

 Pre departure administration in Brisbane as guest arrivals determine.

-Departing from Brisbane, you’ll travel through a rich tapestry of farming lots across the Fassifern Valley and Darling Downs, with the ever presence of the Scenic Rim drawing near, then a short ascent to the world heritage Main Range National Park and a series of 4WD creek crossings through the Condamine Gorge at the head of the Darling River basin.
+Departing from the Gold Coast, you’ll travel through a rich tapestry of hinterland and farming lots towards Boonah with the ever presence of the Scenic Rim drawing near, then a short ascent to the world heritage Main Range National Park and a series of 4WD creek crossings through the Condamine Gorge to the Darling River basin.
 Here are the headwaters of Australia’s longest and most historic inland waterway.
 A bush picnic lunch in the gorge and then time to enjoy a short 1 hour circuit walk in mixed habitats to view the Queen Mary Falls plummeting over its volcanic barrier.
-Experience a close encounter with some of our colourful fringe forest birds – parrots, rosellas, satin bower birds and wrens.
-You’ll then settle into your private cottage for the night, remotely located high on the scenic rim with spectacular views of local peaks (and the morning sunrise) plus delightful evening cuisine from our host to match.
+Experience a close encounter with some of our colourful fringe rainforest birds – parrots, rosellas, satin bower birds and wrens.
+We then settle into our private retreat cottage for the night, remotely located high on the border ranges with spectacular views of local peaks (and the morning sunrise) plus delightful evening cuisine from our host to match.

 Accommodation: Spring Creek Cottages, The Head